endymion/BeachAnalytics/README.md

 ### Web site

-The [`docs`](https://github.com/endymion/BeachCov2/tree/master/docs) folder contains the code for https://BeachCoV2.info.
+The [`site`](https://github.com/endymion/BeachCov2/tree/master/site) folder contains the code for https://BeachCoV2.info.
 It's a Jekyll site, intended for hosting on GitHub Pages.
+The output goes to the [`docs`](https://github.com/endymion/BeachCov2/tree/master/docs) folder, and GitHub Pages publishes that folder in the `master` branch to the web site.